-Looking down towards the Fox and Hounds there is 82-84 Old Mill Cottage on the left.
+A snowy day, probably in the 1920s, looking down towards the Fox and Hounds.
+82-84 High Street, Old Mill Cottage, is on the left.

-Mistletoe and Cherry Trees cottages, 80- 76 High Street.
+A little further down the road we have Mistletoe and Cherry Trees cottages, 80- 76 High Street, on the left.

 On the right of the High Street is a close of houses, Litchfield.
 This was the site of Taylor’s Garage.
 The business closed in 1979 when Royale Racing moved in to manufacture racing cars.
 When Royale Racing left the site was empty for some years before the houses in Litchfield were built.
 This photo of the happy motor cyclist was taken in 1961.

-On the left you will pass number 76, the policeman’s house.
+On the left you will pass number 76, the policeman’s old house.

 This photo was taken in the early 1900s with Sergeant Crowsley standing on the steps.

 It is just after the turnpike plaque on the end wall of 78.

 On the right of the road are the cottages at 61 – 67 High Street.
 If you look closely in the old photo Number 61 has a Lyons Tea sign over the window.
 It used to be a shop.
 (Move the slider to see the old and new pictures)

 The Dickens family dressmaking at the back of 61-67 High Street in the 1920s.

 The terrible fire damage in 2002 at 61-67 High Street.
 The houses have since been beautifully restored.